 Once the relevant symmetry classes are identified, we can exploit the topological classification of general non-Hermitian matrices \cite{Kawabata19,Zhou19} to examine whether there exists topological feedback control that is described by a topologically nontrivial Bloch matrix in a given symmetry class and spatial dimension.
-We note, however, that the Bloch matrix cannot be a general non-Hermitian matrix due to the completely positivity and trace-preserving nature of quantum channels (see Appendix \ref{sec_Bloch_constraint}).
+We note, however, that the Bloch matrix cannot be a general non-Hermitian matrix due to the completely positive and trace-preserving nature of quantum channels (see Appendix \ref{sec_Bloch_constraint}).
 In particular, the complete positivity may place nontrivial constraints on possible topological phases realized with feedback control.
 We will present an example of this phenomenon in Sec.~\ref{sec_sym_proj_example}.

 The present symmetry classification applies to the case with multipoint projective measurements.
-For example, if a CPTP map for feedback control with a two-point projective measurement is written as \begin{widetext}
+For example, let us consider the following CPTP map for feedback control with a two-point projective measurement: \begin{widetext}

-\end{widetext} where $\hat{U}_{m_1,m_2}^{\prime}(\tau_2)=\mathcal{T}\exp[-i\int_0^{\tau_2}dt \hat{H}_{m_1,m_2}'(t)]$ is a unitary operator generated by a Hamiltonian $\hat{H}_{m_1,m_2}'(t)$, the ``no-feedback'' limit again reduces to the projective measurement channel as $\lim_{\tau_1,\tau_2\to 0}\mathcal{E}_{\tau_1,\tau_2}^\prime=\mathcal{E}_{\mathrm{proj}}$.
+\end{widetext} where $\hat{U}_{m_1,m_2}^{\prime}(\tau_2)=\mathcal{T}\exp[-i\int_0^{\tau_2}dt \hat{H}_{m_1,m_2}'(t)]$ is a unitary operator generated by a Hamiltonian $\hat{H}_{m_1,m_2}'(t)$.
+In the ``no-feedback'' limit, Eq.~\eqref{eq_CPTP_tau2} reduces to the projective measurement channel as $\lim_{\tau_1,\tau_2\to 0}\mathcal{E}_{\tau_1,\tau_2}^\prime=\mathcal{E}_{\mathrm{proj}}$.
 Thus, the allowed symmetry classes for CPTP maps \eqref{eq_CPTP_tau2} for two-point projective measurements are again given by the ten classes in Table \ref{table_AZdag}.
 Here, we assume that the measurement operators for the second measurement are the same as those of the first measurement given in Eq.~\eqref{eq_CPTP_tau2}.
-If the measurement operators are different for the two measurements, other BL symmetry classes may be allowed.
+If the measurement operators are different for the two measurements, other BL symmetry classes may also be allowed.
 We will discuss this possibility in Sec.~\ref{sec_conclusion}.

-Even if a measurement is not projective, other symmetry classes are still not allowed as long as eigenvalues of a CPTP map for measurement do not always appear as pairs like $(\xi,-\xi)$ or $(\xi,-\xi^*)$.
+Even if a measurement is not projective, other symmetry classes are still not allowed unless eigenvalues of a CPTP map for measurements always appear as pairs like $(\xi,-\xi)$ or $(\xi,-\xi^*)$ [see the paragraph above Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH}].
 For example, if a measurement is not projective due to an error in the measurement process, the possible symmetry classes are not altered because we can take an error-free limit under which the symmetry is intact.